-Build a special place for free thinking where creativity can unfold, and new ideas will thrive.
+Build a special place for free thinking, where creativity unfolds and new ideas are born.

 Fundamental challenges: a million problems to be solved

-Climate change, financial market turbulences, worldwide urbanization tendencies, the growing number of natural disasters, effects of social media, migration: Coping with the Grand Challenges of the 21st century needs a deeper quantitative and predictive understanding of complex systems.
-The science of complex systems provides new methods and novel ways of fundamentally understanding these systems that were thought to be unintelligible only a few decades ago.
+Climate change, financial turbulences, worldwide urbanization trends, growing numbers of natural disasters, impacts of fake news, migration: coping with the grand challenges of the 21st century needs a deeper quantitative and predictive understanding of complex systems.
+The science of complex systems provides us with new methods and novel ways of addressing these systems that were thought to be unintelligible only a few decades ago.

-Complexity science links expertise of state-of-the-art mathematics, modelling, data and computer science, with specific questions posed from various disciplines, such as data-driven medicine, production processes and the future of the economy, systemic risks, and the nature of innovation and creativity.
+Complexity science links state-of-the-art mathematics, modelling, data and computer science with fundamental questions posed from various disciplines, such as medicine, economics, ecology or social sciences, and opens new paths to a deeper understanding of systemic risks, resilience, efficiency, and the requirements for sustainable innovation and creativity.

-The objective of the Hub is to host, educate, and inspire complex systems scientists who are dedicated to collect, handle, aggregate, and make sense of Big Data in ways that are directly valuable for science and society.
-Focus areas of research at the Hub include economic, medical, social, ecological systems, smart cities, and innovation dynamics.
+The objective of the Hub is to host, educate, and inspire complex systems scientists, who are dedicated to make sense of Big Data in ways that are valuable for science and society.
+The Hub catalyzes research in a network of established scientists and the most creative, talented, and open-minded next-generation academics.